Pokémon GO was a smash hit when it first came out, breaking all sorts of concurrent player records for the Pokémon franchise all over the world!

 As is with every Pokémon game, players are tasked with searching for Pokémon to capture and collect, using them to battle other Pokémon, be it against the AI or against other players.
 The difference with Pokémon GO is that it utilizes the player’s phone GPS to find and capture Pokémon!

 The game has been expanding its roster since its humble release with the original 151 Pokémon all the way to modern times.
 Pokémon got so popular that the original roster kept expanding till we got to eight whole generations of Pokémon!

-Today we will be talking about one of the original 151 releases, Gloom, and how to acquire it in Pokémon GO!
+Today we will be talking about one of the Johto releases, Typhlosion, and how best to play it.

 Is this everything you were looking for?
 Let us know!
 As always, we will keep you updated if there are any changes in Pokémon GO!